Technical Lead – Institutional Management for USAID/Indonesia – TEMAN LPDP Project

 - Ability to conduct research and assessment of talent;

 - Significant experience in developing materials and providing training to rationalize institutional structures, and/or providing technical assistance to carry out administrative and operational reforms;

 - Understanding the institutional framework for the Indonesian legal system would be a major advantage;

 - Familiarity with the GESI Principles would also be an advantage;

 - Strong communication skills, both interpersonal and written, to fulfill the technical responsibilities proposed;

 - Strong English writing and speaking skills.

-This position is contingent upon contract award, and open to Indonesian nationals and foreign country nationals residing in Jakarta.
+This position is open to Indonesian nationals and foreign country nationals residing in Jakarta.
 Only qualified candidates will be contacted.